MithilShah/edtech-demo-store/src/README.md

 ## Run All Services

-The following command will build and launch all Retail Demo Store web services in your local Docker engine.
+The following command will build and launch all Edtech Demo web services in your local Docker engine.

 ```console
 foo@bar:~$ docker-compose up --build